THIS BOOK TAKES PLACE IN 2011.

-“I know, but this was an emergency and I was in a hurry.”
+“I know, but this is an emergency and I was in a hurry.”
 Nita closed the door again and pulled out the front of her huge black hoodie, so Button could see it better.
-“I thought this hoodie would be sufficient to obscure the poodles.
+“I thought this hoodie would obscure the poodles.
 And let’s be positive; I’m not wearing my bunny slippers.”
 She hesitated.
 “Although I am wearing my Bad Ass socks.”

 “Pardon?”
 Button said.